reactgopal/namasteReact/README.md

 -useEffect()

 why react is fast ?
-because it has virtual DoM.it can it has diff alorithm.which every efficient.it can do efficient Dom manipulation. it can find out that diff and update the UI.this is the core of react
+because it has virtual DoM.it can it has diff alorithm.which every efficient.it can do efficient Dom manipulation. it can findout that diff and update the UI.this is the core of react

 const [listOfRestaurant, setListOfRestaurant] = useState(resList);
 why can't we just modify it directly because there need to be.